Terms and Conditions

 What do both parties agree to do?

 As our customer, you have the power and ability to enter into this contract on behalf of your company or organisation.
 You agree to provide us with everything that we need to complete the project including text, images and other information as and when we need it, and in the format that we ask for.
 You agree to review our work, provide feedback and sign-off approval in a timely manner too.
 Deadlines work two ways and you will also be bound by any dates that we set together.
-You also agree to stick to the payment schedule set out at the end of this contract.
+You also agree to stick to the payment schedules as set out in our proposals, estimates or quotations, and to our standard payment terms set out below

 We have the experience and ability to perform the services you need from us and we will carry them out in a professional and timely manner.